Updated August 16, 2023

 In the first example, we have seen positive numbers with positive significance.
 In this example, I will explain the scenarios of negative numbers with positive significance.

-- In the first formula, the number is -12 and significance is 5.
+- In the first formula, the number is -12, and the significance is 5.
 Formula used is =CEILING(A2,B2)

 Significance multiple is 5*2 = -10 which is nearest to -12 unlike 5*3 =-15.